sophiel89/udacity_data_scientist/project1/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](XXXXXXXXXX).
+The main findings of the code can be found at the post available [here](chttps://medium.com/@solu1603/airbnb-in-munich-vs-berlin-a-data-driven-comparison-a593e4316692).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Thank you Airbnb for making the data available to public.
 Licensing and other information on the data can be found [here] (http://insideairbnb.com/get-the-data/).
+Also thanks to Udacity GPT for helping me with various syntax errors.